 Oct.
 5, 1976 SB Paris, France - Pavillon de Paris the third concert recorded by the band for their planned live album.
 Several songs from this night appear on PLAYING THE FOOL but most of the music is unreleased.

 Oct.
 7, 1976 SB Brussels Belgium - Cirque Royal the fourth and final concert recorded by the band for their planned live album.
 Only two songs from this appear on PLAYING THE FOOL including, of course, Breakdown in Brussels.
 The rest of the show is still unreleased.

 Oct.
-8, 1977 AUD Basel, Switzerland - Mustermesse Riehenring One version of this, listed in Part A, is trading among collectors.
+8, 1977 AUD Basel, Switzerland - Festsaal Mustermesse One version of this, listed in Part A, is trading among collectors.
 However, another version of higher quality, was taped by someone else in the audience and is not available to collectors.

 Nov.
 18, 1977 SB Chester, Pennsylvania - Widener University - Schwartz Physical Education Center a soundboard recording currently held by a band member

 June 13, 1980 SB West Hollywood, California -The Roxy (early show) As explained in Part A, GG played six concerts in three nights at this nightclub in 1980.
 Recordings of four of these concerts are available to collectors already.
 However, the Roxy’s sound man professionally recorded all six shows.
 He has not made any of these recordings available.